markusweimer/markusweimer.github.io/about.md

 ---

-I'm a Principal Scientist with the Cloud Information Services Laboratory (CISL) at [Microsoft], a member of the [Apache Software Foundation][ASF] and the current PMC chair (VP) of [Apache REEF][REEF].
-My work focuses on large scale machine learning techniques, systems therefore and applications thereof.
+I lead the machine learning group of the Cloud Information Services Laboratory (CISL) at [Microsoft].
+I am also a member of the [Apache Software Foundation][ASF] and the current PMC chair (VP) of [Apache REEF][REEF].
+My work focuses on machine learning techniques, systems therefore and applications thereof.
 Recently, I have been heavily involved in systems building for these applications, both Apache [REEF] and internal ones.

 ## Software contributions